Fueling for Female Runners: Why You Need More Carbs, Not Fewer

 • Feeling cold all the time

 The takeaway is simple: every run should include fuel.
-Not because you always need the calories during a 45-minute easy run, but because the habit of fueling — and the signal it sends your body that energy is available — matters more for female athletes than the marginal performance gain of any single session.
+Not because the calories of any single 45-minute easy run move the needle, but because the habit of fueling, and the signal it sends your body that energy is available, matters more for female athletes than the marginal performance gain of any individual session.

 FAQ

-Warning signs include: missed or irregular periods, recurring stress fractures, chronic fatigue, declining performance despite consistent training, feeling cold all the time, and mood changes.
-If you notice several of these, talk to a sports dietitian.
+Warning signs include missed or irregular periods, recurring stress fractures, chronic fatigue, declining performance despite consistent training, feeling cold all the time, low ferritin or iron deficiency, and mood changes.
+If several of these are present, talk to a sports dietitian or physician familiar with RED-S.

 Bring it home